-Manage Features Set Up Feature Parameters
+Set Up the Feature Parameter

+Start by defining your feature parameter in the packaging org using the Feature Parameters tab on the Package detail page.

+Depending on how you're using the feature parameter, you'll also write code that enables you to check access rights or collect usage information after the parameter is set up.

+Subscriber Installs Your Managed Package

-3. When the package is installed in a subscriber org, one FeatureParameter\c record for each feature parameter is created in the LMO, unless the records already exist.
+When a subscriber installs or upgrades your package in their org, a FeatureParameter__c record for each feature parameter is created in the LMO.
+If these records were created during a previous installation or upgrade, this step is skipped.

-- 4. During package installation in a subscriber org, junction object records are created in the LMO and in the subscriber's org.
-For each feature parameter, a record of a junction object is created in each org to associate the feature parameter with the license for the subscriber org.
+During package installation, junction object records are created in both the subscriber org and your LMO.
 A junction object is a custom object with two master-detail relationships.
+In this case, the relationships are between FeatureParameter_c and License c in the LMO.
+These records store the value of their associated feature parameter for that subscriber org.

+Utilize Your Feature Parameters

-In this case, the relationships are with FeatureParameter\c and License\c.
-The junction objects are of type FeatureParameterBoolean\c, FeatureParameterDate\c, or FeatureParameterInteger\c.
-The records store the value of their associated feature parameter for the subscriber org.
-Initially, their Value\c field is populated with the defaultValue from the packaging org.
-Their values in the LMO and in the subscriber org are linked. - 5.
-The ISV uses the junction objects to override the feature parameters' default values or to collect data.
-Depending on the value of each feature parameter's DataFlowDirection\c field, data flows to the subscriber org (from the LMO) or to the LMO (from the subscriber org).
+Use the junction objects to override the feature parameters' default values or to collect data.
+Depending on the value of each feature parameter's DataFlowDirection__c field, data flows to the subscriber org (from the LMO) or to the LMO (from the subscriber org).
 That data is stored in the junction object records.

-GitHub: Project Force App (sample Salesforce DX project for Feature Management)